xlashmar/table_chart/README.md

 3. Attach the library to the view
     - Easiest way is to use the [library_attach](https://drupal.org/project/library_attach) module.
 4. You have a chart!

+### Data Attributes

+You can control the display of the chart and the columns used using data attributes on your table and columns.
+Here are the available options:

+#### Chart settings
+morris-colors
+: Comma separated list of colors.
+Hex values (including the # symbol) or a default color (red, green, blue, etc...)

+#### Data settings
+For more details on each option see https://github.com/lightswitch05/table-to-json

+tabletojson-ignoreColumns
+: Comma separated list of columns to ignore.
+Use index values starting at zero (0) (e.g. Ignore the first, third and sixth columns - 0,2,5)

+tabletojson-onlyColumns
+: Comma separated list of columns to include.

+tabletojson-ignoreHiddenRows
+: Boolean value.
+Set to "true" or "false" accordingly. (e.g. data-tabletojson-ignoreHiddenRows=true)

+tabletojson-headings
+: Comma separated list of headings to use.
+See https://github.com/lightswitch05/table-to-json for more details.